zakirullin/cognitive-load/README.md

     if isSecure { // 🧠++, we do stuff1 for valid and secure input only stuff1 // 🧠+++
     }
-    stuff2 // 🧠++++, we do stuff2 for all sorts of valid input, we should keep in mind stuff1, because it may interfere with our stuff2
 }
 ```